-

 Systematic Validation and Expansion of Thermal Imaging Algorithms for Muscular Activity and Fatigue Monitoring

 Contacts: Marta Gandolla, Andrea Dal Prete Location: Politecnico di Milano (Bovisa Campus) Motivation of the study: Monitoring muscle activation and fatigue is crucial for optimizing physical performance and preventing work-related musculoskeletal disorders, particularly in industrial environments where back-support exoskeletons are increasingly used.
-While Surface Electromyography (SEMG) is the traditional gold standard, it suffers from limitations such as Read more
+While Surface Electromyography (SEMG) is the traditional gold standard, it suffers from limitations such as sensitivity to electromagnetic interference, sweat artifacts, and the need for direct skin contact, which hinders its application in real-world industrial settings.
+Recent research has explored thermal sensors (Thermocouples and Infrared Thermal Cameras) as non-invasive alternatives, utilizing skin temperature variations as indirect indicators of metabolic activity… Read more

 -